One Health Institute Staff

 Teya Kvasnicka

-Teya Kvasnicka is responsible for all events, public relations, and communications for the One Health Institute and BROADN project.
-Teya is a Colorado native and double alum of CSU, holding a bachelor’s in communication studies and a master’s in communications and media management.
-Teya grew up with a love for the environment and has been with the One Health team since May of 2021.
-Please contact Teya with any media-related inquiries pertaining to OHI or BROADN.
+Teya Kvasnicka is responsible for all event and communication operations for the One Health Institute and BROADN project.
+Teya is a Colorado native and double alumna of CSU, holding a bachelor’s in communication studies and a master’s in communications and media management.
+Teya grew up in a small town on Colorado’s western slope with a love for the environment and has been at CSU in a variety of student and professional roles since 2015.
+Please contact Teya with any media inquries pertaining to OHI or BROADN.

 Administrative Coordinator